DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 633: "Don't put your tail in my coffee and we're all good. ![devicatCHII](https://static-cdn.jtvnw.net/emoticons/v1/1857246/1.0 "devicatCHII") ." -DeviCat (01-May-19)
 * 634: "we were going to paint trees but we ended up resizing a ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") instead." -SolaceLion (04-May-19)
 * 635: "Sorry, I had too many bleeds" -DeviCat (04-May-19)
+* 636: "nah, I'm not into bars either.. unless they are made of Chocolate" -DuCkY245 (05-May-19)

 There may be quotes newer than these that have yet to be collected.